Out-Law / Your Daily Need-To-Know

 Proposals for reform

 Providing effective means of collective redress is a hot topic and has been the subject of a number of consultations and reform proposals over recent years.
-This has been the case despite the UK, post-Brexit, being required to implement the terms of the recent EU Directive requiring member states to establish compliant procedures for 20nsumer mass actions
+This has been the case despite the UK, post-Brexit, not being required to implement the terms of the recent EU Directive requiring member states to establish compliant procedures for consumer mass actions

 In the field of data protection, the department for digital, culture, media and sport (DCMS) consulted on the possibility of allowing non-profits to bring actions for breach of data subjects' rights without specific authorisation from those individuals.